For more information, contact Ross Langston

 The Associate in Science in Natural Science is a transfer degree designed for students pursuing STEM-related educational and career goals.
 The courses are designed to prepare students to transfer into science programs at UH Mānoa, UH Hilo, and UH West O'ahu.

-The Associate in Science in Natural Science degree has four concentrations; Biological Science, Engineering, Physical Science and Pre-Computer Science.
+The Associate in Science in Natural Science degree has four concentrations; Biological Science, Engineering, Physical Science and Information and Communication Technology.

 Program Learning Outcomes